Caterham Arms pub bombing

 On 27 August 1975 a Provisional Irish Republican Army bomb exploded without warning at the Caterham Arms public house in Caterham, Surrey, England.
-No-one was killed but 33 people were injured, some severely, including three off-duty soldiers who lost limbs.
+There were no fatalities, but 33 people were injured, some severely, including three off-duty soldiers who lost limbs.

 Background

 In February 1975, the Provisional Irish Republican Army (IRA) agreed to a ceasefire with the British government.
 The last IRA attack in England was in January 1975 when they planted seven time bombs in London.

 The bombing

 The IRA planted a time bomb in the Caterham Arms public house in Caterham, Surrey, leaving a 7 lb bomb in a duffel bag under a seat.
 There was no warning and the bomb exploded at 9:20pm, injuring 23 civilians and 10 off-duty soldiers.
 The pub was used by members of the Welsh Guards who were based at the barracks nearby.
 Some of the injuries were very serious, with at least three soldiers losing limbs, including a male soldier, who lost both legs and one arm, as well as two other soldiers who lost a leg each.
-The force of the blast blew the tile roof off the pub.